Exploring Youth Experiences of the Juvenile Justice System in Boston

 The Runaround, a board game where players navigate a series of pieces through the levels of security to get out of detention.

 Like the Klout game from the Peace Unit, The Runaround helps youth-serving adults and stakeholders understand how youth feel and explore opportunities to improve services and experiences for youth.
-Gameplay also provides an opportunity to have important conversations around critical questions for supporting youth: how can we help youth who are getting out of the system reintegrate successfully to stable living?
+The gameplay also provides an opportunity to have important conversations around critical questions for supporting youth: how can we help youth who are getting out of the system reintegrate successfully to stable living?
 How can we better understand the feelings and behaviors young people grapple with to provide the support they need before being swept into the school-to-prison pipeline?

 The games young people created with us were creative, engaging, and playable.
 Most importantly, the games provided a space for us to hear the voice of youth that too often is unheard in conversations about juvenile justice reform.
 Throughout 2020, iThrive will continue this important work in Georgia where recent work in juvenile justice reform can give us a lens into new approaches. iThrive will generate research about best practices around the mental health of Black youth involved in the system.
 Be on the lookout for our reports from the field, and stay engaged in your own communities' efforts at justice reform.